 Over the last few years, we transformed 100 Black Country primary schoolchildren into professional theatre producers who helped to create a brand-new piece of touring theatre for family audiences - The Boy Who Became A Beetle, freely adapted from Kafka’s Metamorphosis.
 We commemorated the Shakespeare quadricentennial by translating passages from the Bard’s most famous tragedy into Black Country dialect for Yamlet.
 And we got stuck into A Tale of Two Chippies, a souvlaki Western based on the experiences of first- and subsequent generation immigrants from Greece, Turkey and Bulgaria to the Black Country.

-In 2018 and beyond, we gave four famous fairy stories an Inside No.9-style makeover in Grimm Tales Retold; we will continue to expand our East Meets West network, designed to help the Midlands creative community go from strength to strength; and we'll be going all out 80s to unravel the haunting of Gareth's childhood home in I Ain't Afraid Of No Ghost.
+In 2019 and beyond, we will celebrate the 50th anniversary of the Apollo 11 mission with MoonFest, a nine-day cross-art-form festival; we will continue to expand our East Meets West network, designed to help the Midlands creative community go from strength to strength; and we're going all out 80s to unravel the haunting of Gareth's childhood home in I Ain't Afraid Of No Ghost.

 We are an Associate Company at mac birmingham and the Associate Company in Residence at the University of Birmingham's Department of Drama and Theatre Arts.